In Conversation with Nipun Marya: Unpacking the power and pricing of the flagship iQOO 15 - BusinessToday

 Business Today: So, is it [camera] exactly the same, or are there certain downgrades or differentiations that we see?

 Nipun Marya: Certainly, if you compare a vivo X-series with the iQOO, the vivo X-series stands for professional-level photography.
-So, anything which is new, absolutely top-class, absolutely innovative, will first go in the X-series, and then slowly it will come to iQOO as well.
-So, specifics of, what is there, what is not there, are very difficult to say, but at a large level, you can understand iQOO certainly takes the goodness of vivo into the iQOO camera.
+So, anything which is new, absolutely top-class, and absolutely innovative will first go in the X-series, and then slowly it will come to iQOO as well.
+So, specifics of what is there, what is not there, are very difficult to say, but at a large level, you can understand iQOO certainly takes the goodness of vivo into the iQOO camera.

 Business Today: So, when are we seeing a 15 Pro with a ZEISS partnership?